CEGRcode/labtutorial/docs/galaxy.md

 * `Password: password`
 - You should see the below page.

-## Installing RepeatMasker on mac (optional, not required for YEPQC pipeline)
+## Install RepeatMasker on mac (optional)

+- This is not required for YEPQC pipeline)
 -	Go to the website http://www.repeatmasker.org/RMDownload.html
 -	You need to install the prerequisites first.

 ### Pre-Install
 Install RMBlast (sequence Search engine): [RMBlast](http://www.repeatmasker.org/RMBlast.html)

-*	You can just download all the binaries from these two locations based on your machine (mac, linux)
+You can just download all the binaries from these two locations based on your machine (mac, linux)
-*	ftp://ftp.ncbi.nlm.nih.gov/blast/executables/rmblast/2.2.28/
+* `ftp://ftp.ncbi.nlm.nih.gov/blast/executables/rmblast/2.2.28/`
-*	ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.28/
+* `ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.28/`

 *	extract them and copy all the binaries into “/usr/local/bin/” so that all users can use them.

-- Check whether you have “rmblastn“ binary in /usr/local/bin/
--	If you don’t then follow the steps in the RMBLAST installation website above.
+- Check whether you have “rmblastn“ binary in /usr/local/bin/.
+If you don’t then follow the steps in the RMBLAST installation website above.

 Install TFR: [download](http://tandem.bu.edu/trf/trf.download.html)